ciuccislab/DRTtools/README.md

 # DRTTOOLS

-We are pleased to introduce the DRTtools, a free Matlab toolbox for computing distribution relaxation times (DRT) from impedance spectroscopy (IS) data.
+We are pleased to introduce the DRTtools, a free Matlab toolbox for computing distribution relaxation times (DRT) from electrochemical impedance spectroscopy (EIS) data.

 What is the DRTtools?
 Why would I want it?

-DRTtools is a Matlab toolbox which analyzes IS data via DRT.
+DRTtools is a Matlab toolbox which analyzes EIS data via DRT.
 DRTtools features:

 an intuitive GUI for computing DRT based on Tikhonov regularization a wide variety of options for optimizing the estimation of DRT

-Hopefully, by now you are inclined to think that this toolbox may actually be useful to you for the interpretation of your IS data via DRT.
+Hopefully, by now you are inclined to think that this toolbox may actually be useful to you for the interpretation of your EIS data via DRT.
 If you are interested, you'll find a detailed explanation of the toolbox's capabilities it in the user's guide, and in the references below.

 # **Distribution and Release Information**